intentor/adic/README.md

 }
 ```

 **Note:** the default behaviour of `RegisterCommands()` is to register all commands under the given namespace and all its children namespaces.
-If you need that only commands in the given namespace are registered, use the overload that allows indication of children namespace evaluation:
+If you need that only commands in the given namespace are registered, call the overload that allows indication of children namespace evaluation:

 ```cs
 container.RegisterCommands("MyNamespace.Commands", false);